 - Communicate clearly and frequently with your recruiter.
 Share as much information about the role as possible.
 Keep them informed of any changes occurring throughout the search.
 Provide timely feedback after candidate interviews.
 This is respectful to the candidate, but also helps the recruiter hone the search target when they are talking with people.

 - Manage your organization’s brand.
 Let the community know the good things your organization is up to.
 It is easy to hire good people when your organization has a good reputation.

 - Keep the search process moving.
 Losing momentum often results in a good candidate losing interest, especially if it takes weeks and weeks for feedback or next steps.
 A good recruiter will help keep you on track, scheduling meetings and facilitating the process all the way through the offer, up to and past the candidate’s start date.
 If you, the employer is busy, the recruiter can remind you of scheduling next steps, and stay in regular contact with the candidate as the “face of your organization” so the candidate has a few contact points between the offer acceptance and the start date.

-To learn more about QTI's search process, contact us.
+To learn more about how QTI can help you with your next key hire, contact us.
 Our team of experienced Recruiters are ready to help you and ensure you meet and hire only the right candidates for every opportunity.